Corporations Elections Licensing Securities

 An applicant residing within the state of Georgia must have graduated from a board recognized massage therapy educational program in order to be licensed in this state.
 Refer to the Board Rules under Chapter 345-8 on the website for the

 and documentation required for a massage therapy education program to be considered for recognition by the

 Georgia Board of Massage

-Therapy as meeting the education requirements for licensure.
+Therapy.
 Links to Board rules may be found at www.sos.ga.gov/plb/massage.